CassioML/cassio-website/docs/start_here.md

 !!! warning "Locate the Database ID"

-    Some choices of the appearance of the Astra dashboard expose the "API Endpoint" connection parameter instead of the ID itself.
+    There is one choice of UI for the Astra dashboard that exposes the "API Endpoint" connection parameter instead of the database ID itself.

-    You can read the database ID from the endpoint by looking at the first part of the domain name, the one before the region name: for instance if your API endpoint is "https://01234567-89ab-cdef-0123-456789abcdef-us-east1.apps.astra.datastax.com",
+    In that case, you can read the database ID from the endpoint by looking at the first part of its domain name, the one before the region name: for instance if your API endpoint is "https://01234567-89ab-cdef-0123-456789abcdef-us-east1.apps.astra.datastax.com",
     the database ID to use here will be `01234567-89ab-cdef-0123-456789abcdef`.